📊R

 It's a good idea to give your tests descriptive names so that it's clear to you and your students what is being checked (e.g., "Does analyze_record_store.R produce the correct output?").

 Semgrep is a code structure testing framework that is excellent for checking if students have used a specific syntax to reach their solution.
 AutoTest v2 offers the Code structure test block and corresponding Positive match and Negative match blocks for running Semgrep tests.
-For more information about these test blocks, see Create a Code Structure Test.
+For more details on setting up Code Structure Tests, read our dedicated guide.

 For this example, we want to check that the students have created a function in their program.
 Here is the Semgrep rule we will be using: